salesforce/bazel-eclipse/docs/bef/install.md

 - *Eclipse* > *About* > *Installation Details* > *Click on the Plugins Tab* > *search for Bazel*: the feature's plugins should be in the list
 - In the *Project Explorer* view, you should be able to right-click, choose *Import*, and see a *Bazel* menu item.

+### Start using it

+Now that your tool chain is ready, it is time to start using it.
+We cover how to use the Bazel Eclipse feature [in our User's Guide](using_the_feature.md).

 ### Known Issues

 If you have a problem, searching the full [Issues list](https://github.com/salesforce/bazel-eclipse/issues) is a good thing to do.